-Europe Travel Tips
+Europe Travel Guide

 One of the great rites of passage is the summer backpacking trip through Europe.
 For young people, especially college-aged Americans, the summer trip is one of the most memorable experiences people have in their life.
 From beautiful Paris, to smoke filled coffeeshops in Amsterdam, to Oktoberfest, to the beaches of Greece, there’s so much to see on the continent I couldn’t name it all even if I tried.
 But even if you aren’t about to backpack around Europe, the continent holds wonderful beaches, historical architecture, amazing wine, and wonderful people.
 Every country is incredible different than the next.
 I’ve visit the continent every summer and always find something new that blows my mind.
-This page will help you visit the continent on a budget.
+This extensive backpacking travel guide will help you visit the continent on a budget.

 Destination Guides for Europe

-- Activities: Most museums and tours start at around $13 USD.
+Activities: Most museums and tours start at around $15 USD.
 It’s cheaper of course in the east.
-Full day tours cost between $40-70 USD.
+Full day tours cost between $40-100 USD.
 Prices vary drastically per country so it’s hard to give a good general cost.
 See country information for more details.

 Money Saving Tips

 Picnic – This continent has a lot of little tiny shops where you can be pre-made sandwiches or ingredients to make your own.
 Buy some food, eat outside, and watch the city go by.
 It’s a much more enjoyable and cheaper way to eat.